 With the exception of information required by WorkSafe for the purposes of issuing WorkSafe Plan Certificates of Achievement, or for auditing purposes as described above, assessors must agree to maintain confidentiality of information provided to them by their clients.

 - for the organisations receiving WorkSafe Plan certificates; and

 - between assessors.

-- The assessor has understood the requirements of the indicators.
+- understood the requirements of the indicators.